kidanger/Drystal/doc/api.rst

 .. lua:function:: set_title(title: str)

     Change the title of the window.
-In Web build, this has no effect.

-    .. todo:: Maybe ``set_title`` should modify the title of the HTML page.
+In Web build, the title of the document is changed.

 .. lua:function:: show_cursor(show: bool)